Process for buying a Ridgeback puppy FAQ

 - Male dogs tend to be more devoted to their owners

-- Male dogs tend to be larger, broader than female dogs, but this is not a certainty
+- Male dogs tend to be larger, heavier, and broader than female dogs, but this is not a certainty

 - Note, male dogs are not more or less aggressive to humans than female dogs (bitches) are